IBM Cloud Docs

 Requirements to send email over SMTP Interface

-After successful verification of a SMTP configuration in an IBM Cloud Event Notifications instance, to send email using SMTP Interface you need following parameters:
+After successful verification of a SMTP configuration in an IBM Cloud Event Notifications instance, to send email using the SMTP Interface you need the following parameters:

 2. The SMTP interface port number.
-Currently supported port 587.
+The supported port is 587.

 3. The SMTP username and password.
-Usernames and passwords are unique across SMTP configurations and passwords are encrypted using single-way hashing.
 A maximum of 5 users can be created in a single SMTP configuration.
-We are currently supporting Login and Plain authentication methods from the SMTP protocol.
+Event Notifications supports Login and Plain authentication methods from the SMTP protocol.

-4. IBM Cloud Event Notifications SMTP interface currently supports connection over StartTLS method for secure data transmission over networks.
+5. IBM Cloud Event Notifications SMTP interface supports connection over StartTLS method for secure data transmission over networks.

 • Source address: The source address must belong to the configured domain; otherwise, the sender address will be rejected.